 This new program will make it easier for immigrants to track their entries to the United States and to ensure they do not overstay.
 There are many possible adverse consequences of overstaying the authorized period of admission.
-If you have any questions regarding the specific facts of your case, please call the Joseph Law Firm for a consultation or for an appointment with your attorney.
+If you have any questions regarding the specific facts of your case, please call the Joseph & Hall P.C. for a consultation or for an appointment with your attorney.

 How did we do?